 An infection with Arcus Media, like any ransomware, results in your systems being locked and your data encrypted.
 Victims are then presented with a ransom demand, often in cryptocurrency, to restore access and prevent stolen data from being leaked online.

-If you discover a physical break-in at your offices, your first thought would be to call the police; touch nothing and let them search for clues to the perpetrator.
-Then, work out how to get your business operations back up and running.
+If you discover a physical break-in at your offices, your first thought would be to call the police, touch nothing and let them search for clues.
+A cyber-attack requires the same logic.

 First detected in early 2024, Arcus Media is a sophisticated ransomware operation known for its highly targeted attacks and ability to bypass traditional security measures.
 While its origins remain uncertain, cyber analysts have noted similarities between Arcus Media and previous high-profile ransomware groups, indicating it may be an evolution of an existing threat actor.